LotCoM/LotCoM-client/SECURITY.md

 ## Supported Versions

-The following versions of LotCoM Client are currently being supported with security updates.
+The following versions of LotCom Client are currently being supported with security updates.

 | Version | Supported          |